 Accurate readings of the load capacity can be obtained by parking a loaded vehicle over a calibrated scale and lowering the axle onto the scale.
 The air pressure to the air springs is manually adjusted up or down to obtain the axle load weight at various air pressures.

-▲ CAUTION Do not exceed the rated load capacity of the suspension system or other components.
+The suspension system or other components.
 Exceeding the capacity can cause component failure and void the warranty.
-Connect the load and lift air springs and an air control kit to the air system (Figure 5).